 Public Days: May 20–22, 2022

-Alexander Gray Associates presents an exhibition of recent and historical paintings, sculptures, and works on paper by seven Gallery artists, including Melvin Edwards, Harmony Hammond, Jennie C. Jones, Steve Locke, Lorraine O’Grady, Betty Parsons, and Ronny Quevedo.
+Alexander Gray Associates presented an exhibition of recent and historical paintings, sculptures, and works on paper by seven Gallery artists, including Melvin Edwards, Harmony Hammond, Jennie C. Jones, Steve Locke, Lorraine O’Grady, Betty Parsons, and Ronny Quevedo.